fenix-hub/gd-jwt-testing/README.md

 # Godot Engine JSONWebToken Testing - Docker Action

-This is a Github action that automatically executes tests on the [Godot Engine JWT Addon](https://github.com/fenix-hub/godot-engine.jwt) inside a Docker container.
+This is a GitHub action that automatically executes tests on the [Godot Engine JWT Addon](https://github.com/fenix-hub/godot-engine.jwt) inside a Docker container.

 The `src/` folder contains a Godot Engine 4.x project with a very small unit testing framework I've written myself to execute tests on the addon.